 Submitting a complaint

-The University has developed a three stage complaint procedure to provide a clear route for making a complaint.
+The University has a three stage complaint procedure to provide a clear route for making a complaint.

 The complaint procedure information below outlines the three stages and the anticipated timescales involved.